-Digital transformation is the integration of digital technology into all areas of a society, fundamentally changing how the society operates and deliver value to its residents.
-The trend for smart city transformation is up!
+Digital transformation is the integration of digital technology into all areas of society, fundamentally changing how society operates and delivers value to its residents.
+For instance, digital transformation in airports evolves the processes and services used to deliver a better flight experience for passengers.
+Shenzhen Airport has become a benchmark for industrial digital transformation among airports and airport consulting companies.

 Wireless Lighting Control System